HeatherAn/recommended-coding-practices/14-Project-Structure.md

 ![DataScienceCookiecutter](uploads/51cbf1d43884211169a2359c2eccf8f6/DataScienceCookiecutter.png)

-Now xplore it!
+Now explore it!
 If you do `ls -a` to see hidden files/directories, you will see that a `.gitignore` file has already been created.
 Check it out!

 Notice there is a **top-level README** file, a **LICENSE** file, a `data/` directory and a `notebook/` directory.
 Notice that in `.gitignore` file it is established that when using Git, Git should ignore the `data` folder and everything in it.